cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/Vm.rst

    :return: the last idle time interval (in seconds)

-getLastBuzyTime
+getLastBusyTime
 ^^^^^^^^^^^^^^^

-.. java:method::  double getLastBuzyTime()
+.. java:method::  double getLastBusyTime()
    :outertype: Vm

    Gets the last time the VM was running some Cloudlet.